DeBraid/medicine/plant-based-diet.md

 Some meat is OK.
 5-20% of calories for average adult.
 For athletes and physically active individuals consuming more protein is recommended.

-Organ meats are under-appreciated source of nutrient and should be consumed regularly.
-Fresh seafood is an excellent food choice.
+Organ meats are under-appreciated source of nutrients and should be consumed (arguably) more often than muscle meat.
+Fresh seafood is an excellent healthy food choice.

 For these reasons I don't advocate eliminating or avoiding meat unless you are suffering from severe heart conditions or other cardiovascular diseases, and/or have auto-immune dysfunction (IBS/IBD, skin conditions, etc.  See Autoimmune disease protocol below).